 DraftKings is partnered with Casino Queen in East St. Louis.
 You can bet online using DraftKings’ desktop site or mobile app on iOS and Android.

-For new players, DraftKings offers up to $500 as part of a 20% first deposit match bonus and up to $500 more as a risk-free bet.
+For new players, DraftKings offers up to $1000 as part of a 20% first deposit match bonus.
 Take advantage of the bonus offer here.

 In terms of deposit methods, yes.
 Most Illinois sportsbooks will accept credit cards as a form of payment.